-Performance condition KPI measure Actual ST KPI result ou ome Comment Safety TRIFR 6.16 Safety performance has improved during FY2019 by 10%.
+Performance condition KPI measure Actual KPI result STI outcome Comment Safety TRIFR 6.16 0 Safety performance has improved during FY2019 by 10%.
 The TRIFR of 6.2 at the end of June 2019 fell from 6.9 at June 2018 and remains well below the NSW coal industry average of 14.7.
 The Company has an aspirational goal of being the industry leader in safety, and work to improve safety processes and standards continues.
-(3) NPAT Net Profit After Tax i \$564.9m A record operating profit for the Group was achieved in FY2019.
-Higher average coal prices for FY2019 drove optimal product mix decisions, which resulted in an increasin the production of high quality thermal coal to increase margins.
-The high quality of thermal coal produced typicall achieved both quality and energy premiums during the yea The higher achieved prices flowed through to results and facilitated returns to shareholders with surplus cash flow being returned by way of dividends.
+6 npat Net Profit After Tax \$564.9m A record operating profit for the Group was achieved in FY2019.
+Higher average coal prices for FY2019 drove optimal product mix decisions, which resulted in an increase in the production of high quality thermal coal to increase margins.
+The high quality of thermal coal produced typically achieved both quality and energy premiums during the year The higher achieved prices flowed through to results and facilitated returns to shareholders with surplus cash flow being returned by way of dividends.
 ROM production ROM production (managed) 23.2Mt In a market of higher prices, Whitehaven faced the challenges of increased demand for scarce skilled resources.
 This contributed to an increase in staff turnover and decreased productivity at our open cut mines.
 This resulted in managed ROM production of 23.2Mt for the year which, despite being 1.3% higher than FY2018, was below the target set.
 FOB cost FOB cost per tonne \$67/tonne Due to the strong coal price environment and increased demand for high quality coal, decisions were taken to increase the quality of coal produced and sold to take advantage of higher margins, which led to an increase in unit costs.
 The strong coal market increased competition for scarce, skilled resources which adversely impacted staff turnover and led to increased costs during FY2019.
 Difficult mining conditions experienced at the Narrabri and Werris Creek mines also led to increased costs.
-Consequently unit costs for FY2019 of \$67/t were 8% higher than FY2018 and did not meet cost targets. ⊚ Environmental EEAFR 9.0 incidents The Board recognises the importance of compliance with environmental approval conditions to maintaining the Group's standing in the community.
+Consequently unit costs for FY2019 of \$67/t were 8% higher than FY2018 and did not meet cost targets.
+Environmental Incidents 9 incidents The Board recognises the importance of compliance with environmental approval conditions to maintaining the Group's standing in the community.
 The Group strives to adopt and achieve industry best practice.
-The EEAFR for FY2019 was 9.0 incidents per million man hours worke which was a stretch outcome. ndividual leadership Individual based Individual b ed The leadership performance of the CEO is assessed annually by the Board.
+In FY2019, there were 9 incidents and the EEAFR was 1.9 per million man hours worked.
+This was a stretch outcome. ndividual leadership Individual based Individu al based The leadership performance of the CEO is assessed annually by the Board.
 A stretch result was awarded to the CEO.
 Awards to other Executive KMP were based on individual perfomance.

-1 Net Profit After Tax before significant items
+Net Profit After Tax before significant items